What Are The Final Products Of Mitosis

 Molecular Mechanisms of Chromosome Segregation

 Researchers are also making progress in understanding the molecular mechanisms that ensure accurate chromosome segregation.
-They have identified many of the proteins that are involved in this process and are beginning to elucidate how these proteins interact with each other to ensure that each daughter cell receives a complete and accurate set of chromosomes.
+They have identified many of the proteins that are involved in this process and are beginning to elucidate how these proteins interact with each other to make sure each daughter cell receives a complete and accurate set of chromosomes.
 One area of particular interest is the role of the cohesin complex, which holds the sister chromatids together until anaphase.

 Mitosis and Cancer